Lisa Stockton

-Lisa Dawn Stockton (born April 1, 1964) is the current women's basketball head coach at Tulane University, born in Greensboro, North Carolina.
+Lisa Dawn Stockton (born April 1) is a former American college basketball coach.
+She was the women's basketball head coach at Tulane University, born in Greensboro, North Carolina.
 She was named the Green Wave's 6th head basketball coach in 1994.
-As the winningest coach in Conference USA, she was named 2006-07 C-USA Coach of the Year, a distinction she again earned for the 2009–10 season.
+As the winningest coach in Conference USA, she was named 2006–07 C-USA Coach of the Year, a distinction she again earned for the 2009–10 season.

+Stockton announced her retirement following the 2023–24 basketball season.
+Stockton was inducted into the Tulane Hall of Fame in the fall of 2024.

 High school career

 At Western Guilford High School, where Stockton graduated in 1982, she was all-conference four times and conference player of the year her senior year.

 College career

-At Wake Forest University, Stockton played women's basketball from 1983 to 1986.
+At Wake Forest, Stockton played women's basketball from 1983 to 1986.
 She scored 1,347 career points, ranking ninth on the program's all-time list.
 She led her team in assists the first two seasons.
 As a senior she scored 204 field goals, ranking eighth.

 After college

 Though drafted by the National Women's Basketball Association, Stockton chose to coach instead, starting her career at Greensboro College.